nikitavoloboev/data/focusing/goals.md

 ## Health

-As rules state, I should eat healthy and exercise as part of my routine life.
-This is more of an ongoing theme but want to give this more focus as I am 24 now and healthy habits stick around and should become core part of my lifestyle.
+Eat healthy and exercise daily.
+This is more of an ongoing theme & is part of my rules already but want to give this more focus as I am 25 now and this is **the habit** I need in my lifestyle.

-## Go deep
+## Understand deeply

-Dive deep into technology I use.
-Understand each layer of the stack intimately.
-Can only understand it by [building](https://github.com/nikitavoloboev/build-to-learn).
+Understand deeply technology/tools I use.
+Understand each layer of the technical stack intimately.

+Learn by [building/exploring](https://github.com/nikitavoloboev/build-to-learn) and lots of reading/thinking.
+Document it all.

-## Minimize & refine tools
+## Minimize, improve tools used, meet people

-I want to deeply focus on building and extending tools to solve well defined problems I have.
-I want to further automate and optimize any frictions I feel in life & work to free up time and energy to do creative problem solving.
-I want to deeply know the tools and software I use.
-Which in turn should let me only use the essential things I need in life.

-I want to minimize incoming stream of information that I can't act on.
-I want to surround myself with a community of people that inspire me to create more.
-The tools I use & spaces I work in should reflect these goals.

-Simplicity is the ultimate goal.
+Focus on making and extending tools to solve well defined problems I have.

+Further automate and optimize any frictions I feel.

+Minimize incoming stream of information to contain impactful signal that is inspiring.
+Meet more people.

-## Read long form
+## Read books/papers

 Read books & research papers relevant to problems I want to solve.
-This means reading long form writing where prolonged focus is needed.
-Note down and act on gained insights.

-## Write, record videos & share

-Rebuild my personal website & have my own hosted blog I can extend (with RSS feed).
-Start writing to it.
-Share tools/projects details on my website.

-Start teaching with videos.
-Review, edit & publish quality content.
-Clean up old content, delete outdated info and refine things (wiki, github, personal site, ..).

-## Clean up 2Do/GitHub tasks

-Currently 2Do holds 4900 tasks.
-Over 3500 of them are read-later links I have left before moving to Pocket.
-I want to clear up the list to < 500.

-This includes closing GitHub issues that are of priority to me.
-Beyond this I want to also clear Telegram Saved Messages & start clearing up Pocket list too after 2Do is done.
-Everything should be actionable and done with purpose & priority.
+## Express myself in all the ways

+Make more videos (educational & otherwise).
+More insightful articles.
+Richer wiki.
+Better tools for extraction.

+## Stay on top but focused

+Progressively clean up 2Do tasks, GitHub issues.
+Keeping in mind goals above & my rules.